The-Rhuse-Programming-Language/Rhuse-Guide/README.md

 # Rhuse-Guide
-A guide ranging from easy to hard for Rhuse.
+A guide ranging from easy to hard for Rhuse, based on difficulty to remember.